fermmm/boilerplate-typescript-react-redux-webpack/README.md

 1. Run: `npm install`.
 On MS-Windows you must also run: `npm install -g win-node-env`.
 That is all
 2. **Optional** but highly recomended: Install TSLint and Prettier extensions for VSCode or for your prefered text editor
-3. **Optional**: This project is compatible with the chrome extension: "Redux DevTools", you can install it too

 ---